cloudfoundry/bosh-bootloader/README.md

 ---

 This is a command line utility for standing up a CloudFoundry or Concourse installation on an IAAS.
-This CLI is currently under heavy development, and the initial goal is to support bootstrapping a CloudFoundry installation on AWS.
+This CLI supports bootstrapping a CloudFoundry or Concourse installation on AWS and GCP.

 * [CI](https://wings.concourse.ci/teams/cf-infrastructure/pipelines/bosh-bootloader)
 * [Tracker](https://www.pivotaltracker.com/n/projects/1488988)